Porphyrios (whale)

-Porphyrios (Πορφύριος) was a large whale that harassed and sank ships in the waters near Constantinople in the sixth century.
+Porphyrios (Πορφύριος) was a large whale (κῆτος) that harassed and sank ships in the waters near Constantinople in the sixth century.
 Active for over fifty years, Porphyrios caused great concern for Byzantine seafarers.
 Emperor Justinian I made it an important matter to capture it, though he could not come up with a way to do so.
-Porphyrios eventually met its end when it beached itself near the mouth of the Black Sea and was attacked and cut into pieces by a mob of locals.
+Porphyrios eventually met its end when it beached itself at the mouth of the Sakarya River on the Black Sea and was attacked and cut into pieces by a mob of locals.

 Name

-The whale was given the name Porphyrios by Byzantine sailors; the name is sometimes alternatively rendered as Porphyrius, Porphyrion, Porphyry or Porphyrio and its origin is not clear.
+The whale was given the name Porphyrios by Byzantine sailors; the name is sometimes alternatively rendered as Porphyrius, Porphyrion, Porphyry or Porphyrio and its origin is unclear.
 Common hypotheses on the name include it being derived from the contemporary charioteer Porphyrius or from the mythological giant Porphyrion, who waged war against the gods of Greek mythology.
 Anthony Kaldellis suggested in 2010 that the name of the whale alluded to the imperial purple and was "a sign of the respect in which the whale was held".
 This idea was also supported by Sian Lewis and Lloyd Llewellyn-Jones in 2018, who believed the name alluded to the color of royalty and was a sign of great awe for the whale.

 In 1996, James Allan Stewart Evans suggested that the name was a reference to the color of the whale's skin.
 Porphyra meant a deep purple color in Greek and Porphyrios might have had dark-wine colored skin.
 This was further supported by John K. Papadopoulos and Deborah Ruscillo in 2002, who believed the name simply meant "purple".
 Daniel Ogden in 2008 also supported the idea that Porphyrios evoked the color of the whale, believing that the name was best interpreted as "purple boy".
 Kaldellis also supported this etymology in 2017.